labex-labs/open-source-labs/python/python-mastery/lab-ex7-6-metaclasses-in-action/en/step3.md

         return f'{type(self).__name__}({args_str})'
 ```

-Let's understand what this code does:
+Let's break down what this code does:

-1. `__prepare__()` is a special method that is called before class creation to prepare the namespace where attributes will be defined.
-We use `ChainMap` to create a layered dictionary that includes our validator types.
+1. The `__prepare__()` method is a special method in Python.
+It's called before the class is created.
+Its job is to prepare the namespace where the class attributes will be defined.
+We use `ChainMap` here. `ChainMap` is a useful tool that creates a layered dictionary.
+In our case, it includes our validator types, making them accessible in the class namespace.

-2. `__new__()` is called to create the new class.
-We extract only the local namespace (the first dict in the `ChainMap`) to create the class, discarding the validator dictionary.
+2. The `__new__()` method is responsible for creating the new class.
+We extract only the local namespace, which is the first dictionary in the `ChainMap`.
+We discard the validator dictionary because we've already made the validator types available in the namespace.

-With this setup, any class that inherits from `Structure` will have access to all validator types without needing to import them explicitly.
+With this setup, any class that inherits from `Structure` will have access to all validator types without the need to import them explicitly.

-Now let's test our implementation by creating a `Stock` class using our enhanced `Structure` base class:
+Now, let's test our implementation.
+We'll create a `Stock` class using our enhanced `Structure` base class.

 ```bash
 cat > stock.py << EOF